War children: American

-According to Perry Biddiscombe, more than 37,000 illegitimate children were sired by American fathers in the 10 years following the German surrender (in general agreement with Hohn's numbers cited above).
+According to Perry Biddiscombe, more than 37,000 illegitimate children were fathered by American fathers in the 10 years following the German surrender (in general agreement with Hohn's numbers cited above).
 Locals generally disapproved of any relations between the occupation forces and German and Austrian women.
 Not only were the Americans the recent enemy, but the residents feared the American fathers would abandon the mothers and children to be cared for by the local communities, which were severely impoverished after the war.
 A majority of the 37,000 illegitimate children ended up as wards of the social services for at least some time.
 Many of the children remained wards of the state for a long time, especially children of African-American fathers.
 The mixed-race children, called "brown children", were seldom adopted in what was then a very racially homogeneous country.
-Around 8,000 of these children were born, constituting about 1% of the total births in West Germany in 1945.
+Around 5,000 of these children were born.

 Arrangements were made for some such children to be adopted by African-American couples or families in the United States.

 The food situation in occupied Germany was initially very dire.
 By the spring of 1946, the official ration in the US zone was no more than 1275 calories per day (much less than the minimum required to maintain health), with some areas probably receiving as little as 700.
-Some US soldiers exploited this desperate situation to their advantage, using their ample supply of food and cigarettes (the currency of the black market) as what became known as "frau bait".
+Thousands of US soldiers exploited this desperate situation to their advantage, using their ample supply of food and cigarettes (the currency of the black market) as what became known as "frau bait" achieving survival sex.
 Each side continued to view the other as the enemy, even while exchanging food for sex.
 The often destitute mothers of the resulting children usually received no alimony.

 Between 1950 and 1955, the Allied High Commission for Germany prohibited "proceedings to establish paternity or liability for maintenance of children."
 Even after the lifting of the ban, West German courts had little power to gain child support from American soldiers.